zhyon404/prom2influx/README.md

 # prom2influx
-migrate historical data from Prometeus to InfluxDB
+migrate historical data from Prometheus to InfluxDB